Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

 - **Device Update Agent**
   - Receives update information from Azure IoT Hub (via Device Twin or Module Twin)
   - Invokes **Steps Handler** to process the Proxy Update intended for one or more components on the device
-    - For each Child Update (in this example, there're 2 updates, `host-fw-1.1` and `motors-fw-1.1`), Parent **Steps Handler** invokes Child **Steps Handler** to enumerate all components that match the **Compatibilities** properties specified in Child Update Manifest file.
+    - For each Child Update (in this example, there are 2 updates, `host-fw-1.1` and `motors-fw-1.1`), Parent **Steps Handler** invokes Child **Steps Handler** to enumerate all components that match the **Compatibilities** properties specified in Child Update Manifest file.
 Next the handler downloads, installs and applies the Child Update to all targeted components.
     - To get the matching components, the Child Update will call a `SelectComponents` API provided by the **Component Enumerator**. <br/>**Note:** If there is no matching components, the Child Update will be skipped.
   - Collects all update results from Parent and Child Update(s) and reports it to the Azure IoT Hub.
 - Child **Steps Handler**